gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 This situation leaves us with an irony and a paradox.

-**Irony:** the more complex an automation, the more crucial the human becomes.
-Our autoscaler, meant to improve latency, has instead caused a complex series of second order failures that a — or many! — humans most now sort through.
+**Irony:** the more complex an automation, the more crucial the human becomes.[^2] Our autoscaler, meant to improve latency, has instead caused a complex series of second order failures that a — or many! — humans most now sort through.

 **Paradox:** our automation was intended to remove the need for humans, but instead we've made a new, different joint human-computer doodad.[^2]

 ### Automation Creates New Problems
 When we set out to make our autoscaler or any other automation, our goal was to reduce the effort and/or accuracy of a task.
-This goal is so strong that we generally miss, or don't bother to imagine, the side effects that come with the benefits. **Adoption of any technology, which automation is a form of, increases needs for coordination, creates new situations, and new failures.
+This goal is so strong that we generally miss, or don't bother to imagine, the *side effects* that come with the benefits. **Adoption of any technology, which automation is a form of, increases needs for coordination, creates new situations, and new failures.
 "It changes what is canonical and what is exceptional."[^3]**

 Consider our earlier example.
 Not only do we have new failure modes, we have additional process and state that humans must internalize.
 Before the autoscaler we had one set of problems, now we have exciting new problems!

 ### Automation Increases Complexity
 The productivity gain from automation is tantalizingly quantifiable.
 The ramifications are frustratingly qualitative.
 The time spent staring at charts, editing files, and executing changes can be added up in a spreadsheet and celebrated at review time.
 What will we do with all this extra time?

-**More shit**, that's what.
+**We create even more complexity**, that's what.
 We'll go and automate another thing, or create a new thing that needs automation later.
 This is a form of The Law of Stretched Systems[^4]:

 > Every system is stretched to operate at its capacity; as soon as there is some form of improvement, for example, in the form of new technology, it will be exploited to achieve a new intensity and tempo of activity.